 Roofing replacement and large maintenance projects can be expensive but they are necessary to protect your investment.
-It is important to avoid complications where possible because of this.
-There are common mistakes that you can make and know what these can help you to take care of your roofing and bidding projects more efficiently.
+There are common mistakes that you can make and knowing what these are can help you to take care of your roofing and bidding projects more efficiently.

 - Soliciting Bids without Specifications: This causes bids to be created that cannot be compared which affects decision making.
 A specification can be as small as one page, but it must be complete and detailed for large projects.
 Larger projects are typically prepared by an architect or roofing consultant.
 The job specifications should not be prepared until after the final product selection is made.